 - Gross annual income for custodial parent;

 - Amount, if any, of child support paid weekly for children from a prior marriage;

 - Age of oldest child (less than 18 years old);

 - Family group health insurance cost weekly ($100 maximum);

 - Who pays for group insurance;

 Even when the amount of child support is determined and agreed upon, there might be changes in the future.
 For example, the custodial parent might become ill and unable to work as a result, reducing the income level.
 In this case, the court may determine that the non-custodial parent needs to supply more financial child support than was previously being provided.
 Likewise, the non-custodial parent may suffer from the same circumstances, and the amount of child support might have to be reduced for the time being.

 It is the responsibility of both parents to care for and support their children until they reach the age of 18, or the child becomes emancipated.
 Both federal and state government work together to ensure child support is being paid, as ordered by the court.

 Child Support in Worcester Divorce: Committed Legal Representation

 Determining the amount of child support is not a clear-cut process.
 Each case is has unique factors and children have varying needs.
-At the Law Office of Robert W. Kovacs, Jr., we take each client's case very seriously and represent him or her with personalized care.
+At Kovacs Law, P.C., we take each client's case very seriously and represent him or her with personalized care.
 Our approach means we have the time to thoroughly handle all details needed to conclude child support arrangements that are fair as possible for all parties, particularly for the child or children involved.